waliarubal/Jaya/README.md

 **Jaya - Cross Plat** is a small .NET Core based cross platform file explorer application which runs on Windows, Mac and Linux.
 Its goal is very simple, *"To allow browsing and managing of several file systems simultaneously using a one  application which should work and look similar on all platforms it supports."*.

-Application is designed to be plug-able from the ground up i.e. anyone with experience of working with .NET Framework will be able to add support for new storage services by impleting a simple plugin.
+Application is designed to be plug-able from the ground up i.e. anyone with experience of working with .NET Framework will be able to add support for new storage services by implementing a simple plugin.
 Support for below mentioned storage services are complete (or planned) as of now.
 If you would like addition of more storage services, please raise request [here](https://github.com/waliarubal/Jaya/issues).
 - [x] File System
 - [x] Dropbox
 - [x] Google Drive